 The World Health Organization puts the average height of a woman at 163 cm and the average height of a man at 176.5 cm.
 Does this mean that women taller or shorter than 163 cm have something to worry about, or that men taller or shorter than 176.5 cm have something to worry about?
 Probably not.

 An article written by Germany’s Institute for Quality and Efficiency in Health Care (IQWiG) found that the average person sleeps about seven hours each night around the age of 40, while an expert panel of sleep experts gathered by the National Sleep Foundation in the United States recognized that just six hours of sleep might be appropriate for adults between 26 and 64 years of age.

-Sleep patterns change throughout our lives, too.
-As we get older, we typically get less sleep — average sleep durations fall to around six-and-a-half hours between the ages of 55 and 60, while a healthy 80-year-old will typically sleep around six hours each night, according to the IQWiG.
+Typical sleep cycle patterns change throughout our lives, too.
+As we get older, we generally get less sleep — average sleep durations fall to around six-and-a-half hours between the ages of 55 and 60, while a healthy 80-year-old will typically sleep around six hours each night, according to the IQWiG.